Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 Store the majority of your child's toys in plastic see-through bins, tubs or clearly labeled boxes in the attic or basement.
 Store the child's other toys in their room in the bins in a closet.
 Painlessly and quickly rotate the toys often.
 Just grab a bin from the attic or basement and switch with the bedroom toys.
 If you have very young children, you can minimize the clutter by storing toys on a high shelf for adults only.
 When the child wants a toy to play with, they can easily point it out.
-Don't forget to replace it with one that is already out.

 Note: The tubs and bins tip works well for pantry items as well to stay organized.